-At the Department of Arts and Culture Studies, she is the coordinator and principle lecturer for courses on social science methods and cultural policy.
-She is the coordinator of the Bachelor Graduation Project, and supervises bachelor and master thesis students.
+Naomi is furthermore the coordinator of the Bachelor Graduation Project and Master Thesis Class, and supervises bachelor and master thesis students.
 She has several teaching qualifications, obtained from universities in the Netherlands, Denmark, and the United Kingdom.
 She has been an Associate Fellow of the Higher Education Academy (UK) since 2017.

 Naomi Oosterman studied Social Work (BA, 2010, cum laude) at the University of Applied Sciences in Rotterdam; Arts and Culture Studies (MA, 2013) at Erasmus University Rotterdam, and Social Research (MA, 2014) at Goldsmiths, University of London.
 She completed her PhD in Criminology at the Department of Sociology at City, University of London (2014-2019).